 Dgtl Infra’s analysis goes beyond the definition and meaning of colocation.
 It focuses on distinguishing between colocation and cloud, identifying the users of colocation, determining its benefits, and identifying the top colocation data center providers.

 Colocation, commonly referred to as colo, involves offering ready-to-use data center space to multiple customers.
 These customers share the same data halls and use the space to host their IT infrastructure, such as servers and networking equipment.
 The facility is secure, well-connected, and features built-in redundancies to minimize business disruptions.

 A colocation data center is a physical facility that offers space, power, cooling, networking, and security to host servers, storage, networking equipment, and other IT infrastructure for enterprises.
 This capacity is sold by a colocation data center provider, to customers, in the form of cabinets, cages, or private suites.

-These retail colocation data centers serve customers which have individual requirements of less than 1 megawatt (MW) of power capacity and deployments sizes ranging from 500 to 10,000 square feet.
+Retail colocation data centers serve customers who have individual requirements of less than 1 megawatt (MW) of power capacity and deployment sizes ranging from 500 to 10,000 square feet.
+In contrast, wholesale colocation facilities serve larger customers who have individual requirements greater than 1 MW of power capacity and deployment sizes exceeding 10,000 square feet.